tofolo17/B3-scraping/README.md

 ## What will you find in this repository?

-Web scraping script made with Selenium responsible for extracting a massive amount of data from the [B3](http://www.b3.com.br/pt_br/) website.
+Web scraping script built with Selenium responsible for extracting a massive amount of data from the [B3](http://www.b3.com.br/pt_br/) website.
 Extracted data:

 * Company names;